PinkBro05/COS30019-Assignment2B-ML-DL/README.md

 ### Common Issues

 **"SITE_NO not found"**:
-- Check that traffic light data is properly loaded
+- Check that traffic site data is properly loaded
 - Verify SITE_NO format (usually 4-digit numbers)

 **Search timeout**: